GET STARTED | Get Your Fair Cash Offer Today

 What is Rochester’s Point of Sale inspection and does NCB buy with open violations?

-Rochester requires a POS inspection by the Bureau of Inspection and Compliance Services (BICS) at 30 Church Street before any residential property can transfer.
+Rochester requires a POS inspection by the Bureau of Inspection and Compliance Services (BICS) at 30 Church Street, Rochester NY 14614, before any residential property can transfer.
 The inspector documents all code violations — structural, electrical, plumbing, heating, egress.
 A financed buyer’s lender won’t approve a mortgage on a property with unresolved violations, which kills traditional sales on properties in rough condition.
 NCB buys Rochester properties with open POS violations.
 We factor violations into our offer and handle BICS compliance after we own the property.
 You repair nothing before closing.
 See the full POS inspection guide →

 How fast does NCB close on a Rochester property?